 View and download:

 - Download and approve others: users in this group will be able to approve downloads for assets in the relevant folders.
 If these users also have 'Receives Alerts' ticked in their profile, then they will receive an email alert when approval is needed.
-Note, if you do not have any groups configured to approve uploads or downloads then Admin users will fulfil this role.
+Note, if you do not have any groups configured to approve downloads or uploads, then Admin users will fulfil this role.
 If you set up a group to handle this, then Admin users will not be notified via email.

 Advanced download: if this is checked then users in this group will see the ‘Advanced Download' tab.
 This includes the ability to download a copy of the original file, re-size or crop before download.
 Uncheck this if you want to hide this tab from users in this group, for example if you want them to be able to download only predefined sizes from the ‘Quick Download' tab.

-Download original files: if this is checked then users in this group will see the ‘Download original' button on the Download page, i.e. they will be able to download a copy of the original source file.
+Download original files: if this is checked then users in this group will see the ‘Download original' button on the Download page, i.e. they will be able to download a copy of the original file.
 By default this will be set for groups who have download permissions.

-Requires approval for high-res: if this is checked the users in this group will require permission from an admin user before they can download a high resolution version of the asset (assuming the asset is an image).
-If there are multiple nested high resolution usage types for the asset, granting the user approval for high-res will automatically allow them to download all of the nested high resolution usage types.
+Requires approval for high-res: if this is checked the users in this group will require permission from an admin user before they can download a high-resolution version of the asset (assuming the asset is an image).
+If there are multiple nested high-resolution usage types for the asset, granting the user approval for high-res will automatically allow them to download all of the nested high-resolution usage types.